Department of Communication Sciences and Disorders

 Bachelor of Science with a Major in Communication Sciences and Disorders

-A BS degree is awarded upon satisfactory completion of the requirements listed below:
+A BS degree requires a minimum of 120 credits and satisfactory completion of the requirements listed below:

 I. General Education- Required Core (15 SH) and Foundational Content (23 SH) as well as all Development Content requirements